b-anna-viktoria/diplomova_praca/README.md

 + compare the performance with other methods

-The implementation is availableas part of the [CATS solver](https://github.com/Comenius-Abduction-Team/CATS-Abduction-Solver).
+The implementation is available as part of the [CATS solver](https://github.com/Comenius-Abduction-Team/CATS-Abduction-Solver).

+PDF version of the thesis:

 Literature: